-Epcot Forever consists mostly of fireworks and lasers, so this doesn’t necessarily apply.
-However, once HarmonioUS makes its debut, you will need to make sure you secure a seat with an open view in front of you.
+Epcot Forever consists mostly of fireworks and laser lights, so this doesn’t necessarily apply.
+However, for the best pictures, you will need to make sure you secure a seat with an open view in front of you.
 Otherwise, you’ll end up missing some of the fountains and projections that are set to make up a considerable part of the show.

 2. Stake out a spot early for the best view possible.

 Believe it or not, but people start scoping out a spot to watch the fireworks early.
 So, if you want the best spot possible somewhere along the railing, you’ll need to make sure you save yours before everyone else does.
-Plan to snag your seat about 60 to 90 minutes before the show is set to start for the best chance at getting the view you want.
+Plan to snag your seat about 60 to 90 minutes before the show is set to start—check the My Disney Experience app for the showtime that day—for the best chance at getting the view you want.
 To help pass the time, grab something to eat from one of Epcot’s many food-and-drink stands.

 3. Keep an eye out for smoke and fireworks fallout.

-While Magic Kingdom’s fireworks are relatively far away, some of Epcot’s pyrotechnics get launched from right there on the lagoon.
+While the Magic Kingdom fireworks are set off from relatively far away, some of Epcot’s pyrotechnics get launched from right there on the lagoon.
 Although this makes for exciting views of the show, it also means that guests are frequently in the path of fallout from the fireworks.
 If you sense that the wind is blowing in your direction, you may want to consider relocating – or be prepared for a headful of ash and soot.

 4. Try taking a step back from the railing.